RidgeHack/PowerSweep/README.md

 # PowerSweep
-Enumeration tools for both Blue and Red teams any anyone inbetween.
+Enumeration tools for both Blue and Red teams and any anyone in-between.

 # 🛡️ PowerSweep Host Audit Toolkit